Chapter 4 : Chains

 Background: Font color:

 Students scurried from one classroom to the other, huddled as if they bore a great burden on their backs.
-There was a slicing chill to the air that some students swore that it was from more than just the cold.
-At least, that is what Mary saw when she looked along the corridors.
-Bleakness.
-She could only assume others felt it too.
-Especially with Olivia Grace and her family.
-She had left Hogwarts the other day and everyone felt the sharp pain of realization.
-Perhaps Hogwarts couldn't even keep out the demons.
+There was a slicing chill to the air that many students swore was from more than just the cold.
+There was a bleakness that came when Olivia Grace left Hogwarts the other day.
+It was then that a sharp pain of realization ran through the students and staff alike that not even Hogwarts could keep out the demons.

-Quidditch was also starting up and when Gryffindor had their tryouts on a blustery late afternoon, Mary sat in the stands wrapped up in her cloak and donning a knitted hat and gloves while her eyes avidly watched.
-To everyone’s great surprise, including Mary’s, there was a student on the pitch that no one quite expected to be there.
+Quidditch was starting up and when Gryffindor had their try-outs on a blustery late afternoon, Mary sat in the stands wrapped up in her cloak and donning a knitted hat and gloves while her eyes avidly watched.
+To everyone’s great surprise, including Mary’s, there was a student on the pitch that no one thought would be there.

 She was watching Florence.
-Her straight-backed posture and how she refused to look anyone in the eye for long, but rather, stared out across the pitch as if it were hers.
+Her straight-backed posture and how she refused to look anyone in the eye for long, rather, stared out across the pitch as if it were hers.
 She seemed untouchable in the wind there, rough like the unpolished gem.
 Though Florence was no gem and would have hated to be compared to one.
-She always thought that they seemed to be hiding something.

-But she was at tryouts.
-For years she’d always held this disdain for the sport; only coming to the matches if Mafalda or Mary dragged her to go and would spend the whole time talking about how much more exciting it would be if someone fell off their broom.
-Or she’d make some inappropriate comment about the Hufflepuff captian.
+But she was at try-outs.
+For years, she’d always held this disdain for the sport; only coming to the matches if Mafalda or Mary dragged her to go and would spend the whole time talking about how much more exciting it would be if someone fell off their broom.
+Or she’d make some inappropriate comment about the Hufflepuff captain.
 Mafalda would roll her eyes and tell her she should be focussing on the Gryffindor team rather than the Hufflepuff one.
 Florence never seemed to care much though, so it was to everyone’s surprise that she’d shown up at all.

-Mary was so focussed on the tryouts she didn’t notice Lily until she came down and sat beside her.
+Before her mind could travel back to her detention served for a picture she didn’t make she felt a weight sink into the seat next to her.
+She turned to see Lily.
 Lily’s hair was tucked underneath a scarf and her cheeks were as red as a lobster from the wind.

 Mary nodded her head, indicating that she’d heard, but for the life of her couldn’t think of what to say to it.
 She shifted in her seat and half wished Lily had sat somewhere else just so that she wouldn’t feel that awful tension of things unsaid.
 That is what Mary felt, though, if anyone where to look at them they could assume they were the best of friends taking on the windy Scottish autumn together.

-“Look, I’ve noticed that you get cornered a lot by- erm, well...”
-Lily trailed off and she rubbed the back of her neck uncomfortably.
+“Look, I’ve noticed you get cornered a lot by- erm, well...”
+Lily trailed off.
 She was all too aware of who was in the group of people she was trying to talk about.
 The boy she claimed was her former best mate.
-Though, Snape still tagged her, as if he was still convinced they were friends.
+Though, Snape still tagged her as if he was still convinced they were friends.
 No one properly knew what their relationship was after last year though.
 It wasn’t something Lily talked about.
-She simply make mysterious comments on the subject.
+She simply made mysterious comments on the subject.

 “I’m not cornered,” Mary said softly.
-Hoping that it would ease whatever was on Lily’s mind; stop her from dredging things up that were best left in the past.
+Hoping it would ease whatever was on Lily’s mind; stop her from dredging things up things best left in the past.
+The word ‘no’ that found her way into her subconscious in her detention was back now.
+It told her to leave this conversation right now.

 “Yes you are,” Lily replied immediately.
 There was a no-nonsense tone to her voice that Mary was used to with Lily.
-She wanted to say her bit; maybe she thought it may atone her for something.
+She wanted to tell her bit; maybe she thought it may atone her for something.
 “I don’t know why they’ve chosen you.
-But, just, you can’t let them know they scare you.
-They’re harmless really.
-Completely harmless.
+But, they’re harmless, Completely harmless.
+They wouldn’t hurt you.
 Just trust me on that, I know.”
+Mary knew Florence would have added the comment after that saying the only reason she knew what that her precious Snape wouldn’t be friends with people who weren’t harmless.

 Lily squeezed Mary’s arm and she stood up and walked away to the other side of the field where, belatedly, Mary noticed Laura was sitting.
 Mary sucked in a deep breath and blotted out the images in her head.
-The words of advice Mary was sure was from Lily’s heart and she told herself to take it as such.
-Lily was always idealistic and would always lean on the idea that this world of magic was still the brightest light of all.
-Nothing would take that light away from her.
+The words of advice Mary was sure was from Lily’s heart.
+Lily was always idealistic and would always lean on the idea that magic was the brightest light of all.
+Nothing could take that light away from her.

 Mary supposed it came from coming from a non-magical family.
 It was still new to her, and she was aware of what it was like not to have magic.
-Magic was all Mary knew and she couldn’t ignore with every passing year the news reports were bleaker.
+Magic was all Mary knew and she couldn’t ignore with every passing year the darkness that came with it.
 She remembered a time, just before Hogwarts where there hadn’t been this fear.
 She used to go to the Ministry with her uncle when he needed to renew his business license and there was a cordiality there that wasn’t there now.
-Magic had really seemed magical then when the only thing that mattered was whether James and Wilkes were coming over that afternoon for a play date.
+Magic had seemed magical then.

 She pushed it out of her mind and looked back to the field.
 Some students were already walking back to the castle by this time, some with their brooms, while others were sitting by the change rooms sharing a cigarette before going inside.
-A few others, Florence among them, were still on the pitch and Mary was shocked to see that Florence was actually a decent flyer.
+A few others, Florence among them, were still on the pitch and Mary was shocked to see her as a decent flyer.

 “I can’t actually take the head off my own Captain, can I?”
 Florence muttered shooting glares at James who was putting the balls away and was chatting with a couple other students.